List of migrant vessel incidents on the Mediterranean Sea: May

 Rescue operations and landings of migrants continued on the coasts of Sicily and Calabria.
 The ship Phoenix arrived in Pozzallo carrying 369 migrants.
 Another 675 people landed in Augusta and 300 were rescued off the coast of Calabria.
 A container ship Zeran arrived in Catania with 197 people; there were five dead bodies.
 According to Save the Children 40 other immigrants lost their lives at sea.

-In Crotone the Panamanian tanker Prince I brought 250 migrants rescued to the Channel of Sicily, but also the bodies of three others, two women and a man, recovered at sea during a rescue.
+In Crotone the Panamanian tanker Prince I brought 250 migrants rescued from the Channel of Sicily; the bodies of three others, two women and a man, were recovered at sea during a rescue.

-Meanwhile, there was also alarm over diseases: about 150 of the 675 migrants who arrived on the ship Vega in Augusta were put in isolation in the port for suspected cases of chickenpox and scabies.
-For doctors there is no danger of contagion and the situation would be under control.
-Most patients are tested and debilitated by a wait of two months in warehouses in Libya with little food and water.
+Meanwhile, there was also alarm over diseases: about 150 of the 675 migrants who arrived on the Italian navy ship Vega in Augusta were put in isolation in the port for suspected cases of chickenpox and scabies.
+Under these conditions doctors considered there is no danger of further contagion.
+Most patients arriving were debilitated before the voyage by a wait of two months in warehouses in Libya with little food and water.

 In Trapani, 104 immigrants arrived on a cargo ship; another 483 arrived in Palermo on the Italian Navy ship Borsini.
 This also led to a growth of the number of smugglers arrested by the Italian police forces.

 Off the coast of Calabria, a rescue operation rescued about 300 migrants aboard a fishing vessel with poor buoyancy about 80 miles from the coast of Calabria.

 The Italian Navy rescued 217 migrants and recovered 17 migrants who were aboard boats adrift in the channel of Sicily on 29 May 2015.
 3,300 more migrants were rescued in the following 24 hours.